igortavtib/robotframework-appiumflutterlibrary/README.md

-# robotframework-appiumflutterlibrary
+# AppiumFlutterLibary
-AppiumFlutterLibrary is a for testing Flutter apps with RobotFramework.
+AppiumFlutterLibrary is a for testing Flutter apps with [RobotFramework](https://robotframework.org/).